tinkoff-ai/etna/docs/source/transforms.rst

 Details and available algorithms
 --------------------------------

-See the API documentation for further details on available clustering algorithms:
+See the API documentation for further details on available feature extractions and transformations:

 .. currentmodule:: etna